chen-tony/chen-tony.github.io/_pages/cv.md

 ======
 * PhD in Biostatistics, Harvard University, 2025 (Expected)
 * BSE in Operations Research and Financial Engineering, Princeton University, 2020
-  * Certificate in Statistics and Financial Engineering
+  * Certificate in Statistics and Machine Learning